Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

 A `mint` issues new digital assets of its associated [*brand*]() as a new [`payment`]() object.
-These assets may be currency-like (our imaginary quatloos currency), goods-like valuables (magic swords for games), or digital rights (the right to participate in a contract).
+These assets may be currency-like (our imaginary quatloos currency), goods-like valuables (magic swords for games), or electronic rights (the right to participate in a contract).
 Only the `mint`object holder can create a new asset-containing `amount` from it.

 A `mint` has a one-to-one relationship with an `issuer`, which in turn has